Do you go through customs when entering Canada?

 What Happens at Canadian Customs in 2025?

 Once you arrive at the international airport or Canadian land border, you start with immigration control and follow it with customs inspection.
-Officers inspect your travel documents, for example, a valid passport, visa or eTA (Electronic Travel Authorization) and confirm your intentions for traveling, your planned duration and supporting documentation.
+Officers inspect your travel documents, for example, a valid passport, visa or Canada eTA (Electronic Travel Authorization) and confirm your intentions for traveling, your planned duration and supporting documentation.
 Then, all tourists and travelers visit the customs area.

 At customs, you are required to declare any goods you’re bringing into Canada.
 This includes items such as: